-Sustainability, a lot of people regard it as an environmental issue, the climate change topic.
+Sustainability a lot of people regard it as an environmental issue, the climate change topic.
 Something that is far away from day-to-day life.
 But it is more.
-It is a way of thinking in which we are striving to a balance in economic, social, environmental and ethical value.
+It is a way of thinking in which we strive to balance in economic, social, environmental and ethical value.
 A sustainable supply chain is the result of processes that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 It encompasses more than care for the environment.

 How can we incorporate the sustainability approach into our Supply Chain?
-By taking the below 7 steps into account.
+By taking the below seven steps into account.

-7 Steps to Achieve – Sustainable Supply Chain
+7 Steps to Achieve – A sustainable Supply Chain

 STEP 1: Change Consumption Habits

 A study published in the Journal of Industrial Ecology shows that the stuff we consume – from food to knick-knacks – is responsible for up to 60 percent of global greenhouse gas emissions and between 50 and 80 percent of total land, material, and water use.